IBM/container-service-getting-started-wt/Lab 1/README.md

 NAME                          READY     STATUS              RESTARTS   AGE hello-world-562211614-0g2kd   0/1       ContainerCreating   0          1m
 ```
-3. Once the status reads `Running`, expose that deployment as a service, accessed through the ip of the workers.
+3. Once the status reads `Running`, expose that deployment as a service, accessed through the IP of the worker nodes.
 Our example listens on port 8080.  run `kubectl expose deployment/hello-world --type="NodePort" --port=8080`

-4. To find the port used on that node, now examine your new service: `kubectl describe service <name-of-deployment>`, take note of the "NodePort:" line as `<nodeport>`
+4. To find the port used on that worker node, now examine your new service: `kubectl describe service <name-of-deployment>`, take note of the "NodePort:" line as `<nodeport>`

 5. Run `bx cs workers <name-of-cluster>` and note the public IP as `<public-IP>`

 6. You can now access your container/service via `curl <public-IP>:<nodeport>` (or your favorite web browser).
 If you see a "Hello world!
 Your app is up and running in a cluster!" you're done!

-When you're all done, you can either use this deployment in the Lab 2 of this demo, or you can remove the deployment and stop taking the course.
+When you're all done, you can either use this deployment in the Lab 2 of this demo, or you can remove the deployment and thus stop taking the course.
 To remove the deployment, use `kubectl delete deployment hello-world`, to remove the service use `kubectl delete service hello-world`